 Whether you hide jelly beans in your living room, plastic eggs in your backyard, or dyed hard-boiled eggs in your local park, an Easter egg hunt is a fun way to celebrate both the Easter holiday and the arrival of spring.
 Even the White House gets into the act with a free online ticket lottery, allowing families across the country to participate in the annual event.

 But how did the Easter egg hunt become a holiday tradition?
-We’ve taken a crack at opening the history of this colorful event and offering some ideas for hosting your own hunt.
+We’ve decided to take a crack at opening the history of this colorful event and offer some ideas for hosting your own hunt this year.

 How did Easter egg hunts get started?

 Although Easter is a religious holiday celebrating the resurrection of Jesus Christ, many of its customs have pagan roots.

 “When people convert to a religion, their past goes with them,” explains Ace Collins, author of Stories Behind the Traditions and Songs of Easter.
 “The egg has been a symbol of life since the beginning of time, and egg hunts were part of life long before they were wrapped into the Easter holiday.”

 Eggs are an important food source.
 Throughout the centuries parents have sent their children out to hunt for eggs, Collins further explains.

 One theory for the Easter tie-in is that early Christians often gave up eating eggs for Lent, the 40-day period leading up to Easter.
 Many people would decorate their eggs to mark their fast and then bring them to church to be blessed by the priest as part of the Easter celebration.
 Over time, this tradition of decorating eggs became intertwined with the Easter holiday.